-Knowledge of business management systems including financial management, procurement, personnel, property management, and travel, and working knowledge and skill in budget analysis and cost principles and methods in order to identify and mitigate risks to ensure that public funding is awarded to only those organizations capable of managing them.
+Knowledge of business management systems including financial management, procurement, personnel, property management, and travel and working knowledge and skill in budget analysis and cost principles and methods in order to identify and mitigate risks, ensuring that public funding is awarded to only those organizations capable of managing them.
 Ability to conduct research, analyze information, draw conclusions, and take action or make recommendations based on sound business judgment, including terms and conditions, costs on agreement awards and modifications, and indirect rates.

-Skill in effectively expressing information to individuals or groups, taking into account the nature of the information (e.g., technical, sensitive, controversial).
+Skill in effectively expressing information to individuals or groups, taking into account the nature of the information; skill in training and mentoring staff and stakeholders.
 Skill in writing in a clear, concise, organized, and convincing manner for the intended audience.